Frequently Asked Questions

 Project Enlist is the Concussion Legacy Foundation’s program serving as a catalyst for research on military veterans with TBI, CTE and PTSD by rapidly increasing the number of veteran brains donated to brain banks for study.
 Brain bank research is an essential step in developing effective treatments for TBI, CTE, and PTSD so we can protect and support the heroes who courageously fight for our nation.
 Learn more here.

 What happens after I pledge to donate my brain?

-After you pledge to donate your brain, you will receive a Project Enlist brain donor card and informational packet in the mail within three weeks.
+After you pledge to donate your brain, you will receive a Project Enlist virtual brain donor card.
 Share the donor card and brochure with your family and let them know of your wishes.
-Then keep the card in your wallet as you would a traditional organ donor card.

 Is my brain donation pledge binding?